Holly Willoughby looks absolutely stunning in a chic leather dress worn this morning - ExBulletin

 A third wrote: “She looks fantastic as usual Holly.
 May you continue to shine for a long time.”
 Others commented that she was “absolutely beautiful”, “wonderful” and “magnificent”.

-Another said they “love leather”, while one fan added that they “absolutely love this dress”.
+Another said they “love leather”, while a fan added that they “absolutely love this dress”.

 Do you like to read about celebrities?
 Sign up to receive all the best celebrity news from the Mirror here .